FusionTech2020/Fire-Detection-with-Computer-Vision/README.md

 **Deliverables**

+- System design
-- Successfully created an AI project to detect fire.
+- Successfully created an AI system to detect fire.
--
+- Final report of the system.

+**Tasks and Estimated Costs**

+**Milestone Chart**